Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

-# Retail Demand Forecasting and Price Optimization Solution in Cortana Intelligence Suite
+# Demand Forecasting and Price Optimization for Retail

 ## Table of Contents
 - [Abstract](#abstract)